Skip to content

 As always the Customer Compass framework is just that, a framework for you to start your own thinking.

-Use the Compass as a directional aid—not a universal substitute for discovery, invention, or system design.
+Use the Compass as a diagnostic and strategic aid, not a universal substitute for discovery, invention, or your own innovative thinking.
 Keep it living, segment-specific, and frequently refreshed.

 By venture stage — when it strains or needs augmentation